Donald R. Froelich

-For the past decade, Vice President Froelich has applied his engineering knowledge, legal acumen, and technical skills in overseeing Moulton Niguel’s robust infrastructure system, which includes more than 1,300 miles of water, wastewater and recycled water pipelines, approximately 20,000 valves, 53 pump and lift stations, 39 reservoirs, and four treatment plants.
+For the past decade, Director Froelich has applied his engineering knowledge, legal acumen, and technical skills in overseeing Moulton Niguel’s robust infrastructure system, which includes more than 1,300 miles of water, wastewater and recycled water pipelines, approximately 20,000 valves, 53 pump and lift stations, 39 reservoirs, and four treatment plants.

-A registered California civil engineer and former Grade 4 California Water Treatment Plant Operator, Vice President Froelich digs into the nuts and bolts of the water, wastewater and recycled water operations at the District.
+A registered California civil engineer and former Grade 4 California Water Treatment Plant Operator, Director Froelich digs into the nuts and bolts of the water, wastewater and recycled water operations at the District.
 His 50-year professional career included various management roles at the City of Glendale Water and Power Department and Metropolitan Water District of Southern California.

-In addition to his service at Moulton Niguel, Vice President Froelich serves on the Orange County Waste Management and Recycling Commission, which oversees management of the landfills in Orange County.
+In addition to his service at Moulton Niguel, Director Froelich serves on the Orange County Waste Management and Recycling Commission, which oversees the management of the landfills in Orange County.
 In this role, Commissioner Froelich promotes environmentally responsible waste practices to protect our beaches, creeks and natural habitats.
 He is also an alternate representative to the Independent Special Districts of Orange County (ISDOC) and the South Orange County Wastewater Authority (SOCWA).